STORM-IRIT/Radium-Engine/README.md

 $ cmake -DCMAKE_PREFIX_PATH=/opt/Qt/5.x/gcc_64
 ```

 On windows, using cmake-gui you can use the "add entry" button, adding `CMAKE_PREFIX_PATH`
 as a string to point to the Qt directory (for example in the default installation :
 `C:/Qt/5.6/msvc2015_64` )

-### Plugins build

-Remember that the plugins depend from the engine libs (Core and Engine) but there is no
-build dependency between the main application and the plugins.
-Thus you should be careful
-of plugins not being rebuilt when rebuilding just the main application.

-### Shaders not found

-The shaders are looked in a folder relative to the `bin`folder.
-Make sure your working directory is the
-folder where the radium app executable lives.

 ## Documentation
 For more documentation about the engine (how to develop a plugin,
 how renderer works, how to setup a scene file, ...), please refer to the Docs/ folder.